-Even if you’re screaming right now that it’s too early to start decorating before Halloween and Thanksgiving, keep in mind that researching décor and DIY ideas now can help you save money and time (thus also decreasing your chances of burning yourself with your hot glue gun).
+Even if you’re screaming right now that it’s too early to start decorating, keep in mind that researching décor and DIY ideas now can help you save money and time (thus also decreasing your chances of burning yourself with your hot glue gun).

 Let’s get started!

 Wreaths are so welcoming.
 A Pinterest search led me to this customizable floral hoop wreath tutorial by Julie of Less-Than-Perfect Life of Bliss.
 I made two wreaths, one for each of the Original Sliding Barn Doors in our Sarasota office, following the steps Julie provided in her post.
 They were super-easy to make and only took 15 minutes each.

 Just like the wreaths, these trees are easy to make and customizable.
 I didn’t buy enough fur at the fabric store, so I substituted fleece.
 I also added gold beads to each tree.

 To play up the rustic barn cart, I made a burlap pillow cover by following this envelope pillow tutorial (yes, no having to sew on a zipper!).
 After I cut out the three pieces of fabric needed to make the pillow cover, I created a stencil of a deer head using an image I found online and a stencil sheet.
 I used the stencil and a small sponge to paint the deer head on the front of the pillow case, and added a plaid bow to tie in the gingham pillow cases and gingham touches you will see in this post.

 I finished the look by throwing on some gold-speckled fleece I found at the local fabric store to act as a blanket.

 The living room should feel cozy as it’s often where exchanging gifts and watching holiday movies together takes place.
 I was inspired by this image that showed up in my Pinterest feed.